Bareflank/glib_lite/README.md

 ## License

-The Bareflank Hypervisor is licensed under the GNU Lesser General Public License v2.1 (LGPL).
+This repo is licensed under the GNU Lesser General Public License v2.1 (LGPL).